 More than ever, our kids need help to afford higher education and training.
 Decades of tuition inflation coupled with low rates of state investment and stagnated federal aid mean New Hampshire students bear the highest debt load in the nation.
-Tomorrow’s teachers, business people, historians, musicians, engineers, doctors, plumbers and firefighters all need help to get the education they need to get good jobs in New Hampshire.
-Generous New Hampshire citizens who have created scholarship funds make it possible for the Foundation to award more than $5 million to New Hampshire students each year.
+Tomorrow’s teachers, business people, historians, musicians, engineers, doctors and nurses, plumbers and firefighters all need help to get the education they need to get good jobs in New Hampshire.
+Generous New Hampshire citizens who have created scholarship funds make it possible for the Foundation to award more than $6 million to New Hampshire students each year.

-Together, we can help New Hampshire’s kids get the education they need to thrive and help create a skilled workforce so our businesses can succeed and grow.
+Together, we can help New Hampshire’s kids get the education they need to become thriving adults who will sustain New Hampshire’s communities and economy.
 And we can help make sure that all of our kids have the opportunity to become adults who sustain and strengthen New Hampshire communities tomorrow.